MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 > [!NOTE]
 > If you're using the Azure classic deployment model, [install the Azure classic CLI](install-classic-cli.md).

-## Sign in
+## How to sign into the Azure CLI

-Before using any CLI commands with a local install, you need to sign in with [az login](/cli/azure/reference-index#az_login).
+Before using any Azure CLI commands with a local install, you need to sign in with [az login](/cli/azure/reference-index#az_login).

 [!INCLUDE [interactive-login](includes/interactive-login.md)]